Typhlomence/openttd-coronaai-fix/README.md

 * Removing unused stations and depots:
     * Try again later if the operation was unsuccessful (e.g. another company's vehicle was in the way).
     * Only try to remove them if both stations are unused (see limitations).
+* Properly supports saving and loading games.
+Data on the town iteration schedule, and the information on town infrastructure will be saved.
-* On AI start, will attempt to look for existing stations, depots and buses (so that it does not rebuild everything again when loading a saved game).
+    * On AI start, if there is no save data, will attempt to look for existing stations, depots and buses (so that it does not rebuild everything again).
 * After going through all towns, will wait a year before going through them again to (re)build in towns that currently have no service.
 * Finances:
     * Will repay the loan if there's enough spare money.